 Dave made the move in January 2017 to the Lewis and Logan show and can be heard weekdays from 4-7 p.m. on KOA 850 or FM 94.1

-Dave is in his 29th year as the play-by-play announcer for Broncos games on KOA, including the back-to-back world championships Super Bowls XXXII and XXXIII AND this year’s Super Bowl 50.
+Dave is in his 29th year as the play-by-play announcer for Broncos games on KOA, including the back-to-back world championships Super Bowls XXXII and XXXIII and most recently, Super Bowl 50.

 This not only marks virtually two full decades as play-by-play man, but Logan again is in a class almost by